In 2008, the CMTA’s Board of Directors launched its Strategy to Accelerate Research, or STAR. It was based on two important ideas:

 Idea #1: The Genes That Cause CMT Are Known.

 We know the causes of many types of CMT.
 The big breakthrough came in 1991 when PMP22, the gene that causes CMT1A, was discovered.
-Today 90 different genes that cause CMT have been identified and more are being discovered each year.
+To date, more than 100 different genes that cause CMT have been identified and more are being discovered each year.
 Once we identify a gene that causes CMT, we can duplicate it in the laboratory.
 This is the foundation of the STAR strategy.
-As a famous inventor put it: “A problem that is well stated is half resolved.”
+As a famous inventor put it: “A problem well stated is a problem half solved.”
 This is true of CMT, unlike many other diseases whose causes are either unknown or very complex.

 Idea #2: Manage Research According to Sound Business Principles.